-For more than ten years, the Poverty-Environment Initiative (PEI) has provided evidence-based policy recommendations and used integrated approaches to put pro-poor, gender-responsive environment and climate issues into the heart of national and subnational planning and budgeting processes.
+For more than ten years, the Poverty-Environment Initiative (PEI) has provided evidencebased policy recommendations and used integrated approaches to put pro-poor, genderresponsive environment and climate issues into the heart of national and sub-national planning and budgeting processes.
 Based on this experience, PEI is already supporting countries' efforts to implement the SDGs.
-The United Nations Development Programme (UNDP) and the United Nations Environment Programme (UN Environment) jointly launched the Poverty-Environment Initiative (PEI) in 2005 to help countries integrate poverty-environment objectives into their development plans and policies.
-PEI's overall aim is to bring about lasting institutional change and catalyze key actors to increase investment in pro-poor environmental and natural resource management.
+The United Nations Development Programme (UNDP) and the United Nations Environment Programme (UN Environment) jointly launched the Poverty-Environment Initiative (PEI) in 2005 to help countries integrate povertyenvironment objectives into their development plans and policies.
+PEl's overall aim is to bring about lasting institutional change and catalyze key actors to increase investment in pro-poor environmental and natural resource management.
 PEI works with government partners and other stakeholders to raise awareness, influence policy-making and strengthen the integration of poverty-environment into plans and budgets.
 Drawing on the comparative advantage of both UNDP and UN Environment.
 PEI is currently working in 22 countries across four regions, from more than 50 countries that have requested the programme's services.
 Capacity building and the use of an integrated approach are at the heart of the PEI's mainstreaming efforts, which are mainly led by ministries of finance and planning in close coordination with sector ministries, such as environment and agriculture.
 This has resulted in improved integration of poverty and environment, climate and gender priorities as well as increased allocation of resources in development plans and programmes.
 Strong government ownership and recognition of the effectiveness of PEI's integrated approach has catalyzed additional in-country funding for PEI programmes.
 Thanks to PEI's resource mobilization at the country level and contributions from UNDP and UN Environment, every US dollar contributed by PEI donors has generated an additional 2 dollars in support for the programme.
 In 2014, governments and in-country donors spent nearly \$7 million in support of achieving global PEI objectives.
+The Poverty Environment Initiative is now transitioning to the Poverty-Environment Action for SDGs (PEAS), (2018-2022).